OscarSavolainenDR/R2SALeads/README.md

-# React and tailwind CSS front end for my R2SA website
+# React and Tailwind CSS front end for my R2SA website

 To build this, as a not-front-end-expert, I based it off the starter version of Elstar React Admin Template.

+## Production

+In production, this was pushed to a Heroku dyno.

 ## Documentation